top of page

 Rex King

-Photo: Mike Ward
+Photo Mike Ward

 92 years of racing on Oulton Broad - the world's oldest motorboat racing venue